-Exit level outcomes Assessment criteria Aq A qualifying student is able to: A qualifying student is competent if: 1.
-Achieve the specified exit level outcomes of the individual coursework modules and apply these in identifying, developing and resolving an architectural design project as defined by the coursework 1.2 Multiple creative solutions to complex problems are generated by using design thinking and research skills.
+Exi t level outcomes Asse essment criteria 1. ualifying student is able to: Achieve the specified exit level outcomes of the individual coursework modules and apply these in identifying, developing and resolving an architectural design project as defined by the coursework A qua Alifying student is competent if: Multiple creative solutions to complex problems are generated by using design thinking and research skills.
 Design solutions demonstrate knowledge of design theory 2.
 Select and deploy appropriate research methods and processes to the architectural design project of an approved architectural and/or urban design scale 2.1 Demonstrate research findings that offer creative insight and rigorous interpretation of design solutions and issues pertaining to architecture and specialist areas of design.
 3. Analyse, synthesize and expand the research topic into approved architectural briefs which underpin the research and design investigation(s); 3.1 Develop research proposals for a research essay ,that is informed by architectural design theory.
 Develop research methodologies appropriate to architectural design.
 4. Through the written coursework develop and demonstrate a thorough, integrated understanding of the architectural history and theory.
 This includes develop academic writing skills, through literature survey and review and precedent studies.
-4.1 Demonstrate the appropriate level of synthesis between the architectural design project and history and theory of architecture 5.
-Select and apply the most appropriate means of representation (CAD; drawings; photography; film and/or texts) for the chosen project and present the project in accordance with established national and international professional standards and protocols; 5.1 Demonstrate efficient use of technology to present design solutions in a clear and concise manner

-- 6. A competent level of understanding architectural professional practice, effective administration systems, legal protocols and ethics to facilitate successful construction of architectural projects

-6.1 Apply under ethical issue built environ general. - 6.1 Apply understanding of professional ethical issues in architecture, the built environment and public in general.
+4.1 Demonstrate the appropriate level of synthesis between the architectural design project and history and theory of architecture

+5. Select and apply the most appropriate means of representation (CAD; drawings; photography; film and/or texts) for the chosen project and present the project in accordance with established national and international professional standards and protocols; 5.1 Demonstrate efficient use of technology to present design solutions in a clear and concise manner 6.
+A competent level of understanding architectural professional practice, effective administration systems, legal protocols and ethics to facilitate successful construction of architectural projects 6.1 Apply understanding of professional ethical issues in architecture, the built environment and public in general.